annalee-data/retailrevenue-excel/README.md

 - Source: Dummy dataset created by me.

 ## 3. Excel Sheet '2023sales'
-After opening the 2023sales [CSV file](2023sales.csv), I added the following variables and row to the dataset:
+After opening the dataset in Excel, I added the following variables and row to the dataset:
 - **Total Sales** using the SUM formula *of all sales*.
 - **Total Costs** using the SUM formula *of all costs*.
 - **Total Profit** using the profitability calculation *(Total Sales - Total Costs)*.